 Located in the middle of Kibale Forest National Park, this eco-friendly safari lodge is the perfect gateway for tracking the primates of Uganda, with a special focus on the wild chimpanzees that inhabit this African rainforest.
 Primate Lodge Kibale features an exclusive camp with eight luxury safari tents, seven comfortable forest cottages and an adventurous Tree House.
 All rooms are privately situated within the forest, making it an ideal place to unwind and enjoy the natural beauty that surrounds you.

 Chobe Safari Lodge

+Ndali Lodge is perched on the rim of an extinct volcano which, since its demise, has filled with water to become the breathtaking Lake Nyinambuga – 250 acres in size and 130 metres deep.
 There is a main thatched lodge with spacious sitting room, reception area and dinning room flanked by 8 cottages providing luxurious accommodation for 16 guests.
 The cottages which face west offer a panoramic view of the spectacular ‘Mountains of the Moon’.
 They were designed by Capt.
 Mark Price and are built of local stone and thatch.
-The interiors are imaginatively and comfortably furnished where the decor emphasis in on the use local material
+The interiors are imaginatively and comfortably furnished where the decor emphasis in on the use local materials.

 Mihingo Safari Lodge

 Mihingo Lodge is a peaceful and exclusive retreat adjacent to Lake Mburo National Park.
 It features ten rooms which are built on wooden platforms with stilts, covered by a thatched roof.
 Suspended under the thatched roof is a spacious and comfortable tent equipped with en-suite bathrooms with stunning views, including hot and cold running water, showers, and flush loos.
 From the dining and pool area, guests can enjoy the view of a westward oriented valley and its stunning evening sunsets over Lake Mburo National Park.